Sussex Spaniel dog breed

 About the Sussex Spaniel

-The Sussex Spaniel is a large sporting dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Sussex Spaniel is an excellent choice for first-time dog owners.
+The Sussex Spaniel is a medium sporting dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, well-suited to apartment living, the Sussex Spaniel is an excellent choice for first-time dog owners.
 Typically standing 13 inch to 15 inches tall at the shoulder and weighing 35 to 45 pounds, this breed has a life expectancy of 11 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Sporting Dogs group, the Sussex Spaniel brings a distinct combination of traits that sets it apart.
 On the calmer end of the energy spectrum, the Sussex Spaniel is content with moderate daily activity.
 Deeply affectionate, the Sussex Spaniel loves being close to its people and forms strong bonds with every member of the household.